odrodriguezc/advent-of-code-2025/README.md

 - **Daily Challenges**: Each day has its own class to encapsulate the logic for solving the two parts of the challenge.
 - **Input Management**: Automatically loads input files for each day.
 - **CLI Launcher**: Run solutions for specific days and parts directly from the command line.
+- **Visualization**: Includes an optional `--visualize` flag to display graphical representations of solutions for supported days.
 - **Gem Structure**: Organized as a Ruby gem for maintainability and extensibility.
 - **Testing**: Includes RSpec tests for each day's solutions.